rahulm16/underwater_img_encht/readme.md

 3. Use the application:
    - Click the "Try it Now" button on the landing page
    - Upload an underwater image using drag-and-drop or file selection
+   - Choose an enhancement option (Quick or Advanced)
    - Click "Enhance Image" to process the image
    - Download the enhanced result